djotaku/photo_stats/pypi.rst

 PhotoStats
 ==========

-This is a Python package with a bunch of utilities for running a variety of stats on your photos based on EXIF data.
+This is a Python package that will eventually have a bunch of utilities for running a variety of stats on your photos based on EXIF data.
 By using exiv-based library, it can also read data from RAW files.